gypsydave5/gypsydave5.github.io/posts/why.md

 [^10]: We actually do something very similar everyday with decimal numbers: it is customary to group the digits of large numbers into threes, making them easier to read - i.e. `1 345 383 398`.

+[^11]: 'Bit shifting' makes for an efficient, if obscure, way of multiplying and dividing by two while rounding down.